Carolyn BarberRon & Carol Cope Professor of Music, Director of Bands

 As director of bands at UNL, her teaching assignment is now a hybrid of traditional academic classes and performance-based courses.
 This combination provides a rich atmosphere for the cross-pollination of ideas, techniques, and creative problem solving.
 Dr. Barber’s chief area of research is conducting practice and pedagogy, with emphasis on group dynamics (flocking and influence), and the development of ensembleship through improvisation, artistic thinking, and a broad, multidisciplinary array of rehearsal techniques.
 She has demonstrated and elaborated upon her work at venues including the Midwest Clinic, conferences of the College Band Directors National Association, American String Teachers Association, and the National Association for Music Education, state music educators conventions, district training workshops, and masterclass/rehearsal clinics nationwide.

 Dr. Barber has received numerous awards for musical and academic achievement, including the Hixson-Lied College of Fine and Performing Arts Distinguished Teaching Award, a Hixson-Lied Professorship, multiple National Band Association Citations of Excellence, and a United States Navy Good Conduct Medal – an unusual distinction for someone who has never had the honor to serve in the military.
 Most recently she was named the 2019 Martha Daniel Newell Scholar at Georgia College where she spent a semester developing a course and engaging in research focusing on the creative process.
 Her writing has been published in the Journal of Band Research, and she is a regular contributor to the Teaching Music Through Performance in Band reference series.
 In addition to her scholarly activities, Dr. Barber maintains an active schedule as a guest conductor throughout the United States and Canada.
-She is a member of Phi Beta Mu Honorary Bandmasters Fraternity, state chair and a member of the College Band Directors National Association Research Committee, a peer reviewer for the Journal of the Conductors Guild, immediate past president of the Big Ten Band Directors Association, and president-elect of the Nebraska State Bandmasters Association.
+She is a member of Phi Beta Mu Honorary Bandmasters Fraternity, state chair and a member of the College Band Directors